NVIDIA/NeMo-Aligner/docs/user-guide/knowledge_distillation.rst

 Step 1: Obtain the fine-tuned teacher and pre-trained student models
 ####################################################################
-To start, we must first download the fine-tuned teacher and pre-trained student models
+To start, we must first download both the pre-trained student and fine-tuned teacher models

 .. tab-set::